Brenda Barrett: 2010s

 At the wedding, Brenda objects because if she does not, Carly will.
 After starting to explain, Carly stands and pulls out the proof she has.
 Dante intervenes saying he claimed Brenda's child and signed over custody, but it was in friendship as Brenda was pregnant by someone else.
 After apologizing to Sonny, and claiming her love for him, she walks down the aisle to leave.
 Sonny calmly stops her, and tells her he made that mistake once and would not make it again, and that her father lied to her (when he said she was not worth loving), and that Sonny loves her and still wants to marry her.
 After getting through everything and hugging in front of all their wedding guests, the couple say their vows, exchange rings and are pronounced husband and wife in front of a mostly happy crowd.
 As Brenda gets into a limo to wait for Sonny, the limo explodes.

 When the authorities finally get through the wreckage, everybody is shocked to discover Sam, amazingly still alive, inside the limo with no sign of Brenda; the Balkan, with the presumed help of Jason's old enemy Franco, had swapped Brenda out for Sam and blown up the limo as a distraction, while Brenda is in the clutches of the Balkan.
 After being interrogated by Theo, Brenda manages to escape into the woods with the help of Jules, a sympathetic servant to Theo, only to be recaptured shortly after.

 Eventually, Brenda manages to convince Jules to get a message to Sonny and lead him to Theo's hideout, but is found out by Theo.
 When Brenda repeatedly fails to give Theo the answers he wants, he loses his patience and injects her with a deadly neurotoxin.
 Brenda tells Theo she doesn't really know what happened to the baby because she was not awake when the baby was born.
 When Sonny, Jason, and Dante finally arrive, they discover Brenda semi-conscious on the couch.

-With Brenda's life hanging in the balance, Sonny wisely chooses to get her to the hospital over pursuing Theo and airlift her to the hospital.
+With Brenda's life hanging in the balance, Sonny wisely chooses to get her to the hospital over pursuing Theo and airlifts her to the hospital.
 Brenda is given an antidote and regains consciousness with Sonny at her side.
 At this point Brenda is unaware that her son is alive and was previously kidnapped and put up for adoption by Suzanne.